roscoe81/enviro-monitor/README.md

 An alternative to using mqtt-linked indoor and outdoor Enviro Monitors to get outdoor readings on an indoor Enviro Monitor, is to configure the indoor Enviro Monitor to capture Luftdaten readings or Adafruit IO feeds from another Enviro Monitor.

-[Luftdaten]( https://github.com/pimoroni/enviroplus-python/blob/master/examples/luftdaten.py)  interworking is essentially unchanged, other than the ability to use external temperature and humidity sensors via mqtt messages.
+[Luftdaten]( https://github.com/pimoroni/enviroplus-python/blob/master/examples/luftdaten.py) interworking has been modified to support the addition of noise measurements and the ability to use external temperature and humidity sensors via mqtt messages.
+Currently, Luftdaten doesn't allow three sensors per node without a manual request to their technical support.
+Once that is available, noise data can be sent by setting "enable_luftdaten_noise" in the config.json file to true.

 The same [Enviro+ setup]( https://github.com/pimoroni/enviroplus-python/blob/master/README.md) is used and the [config.json](https://github.com/roscoe81/enviro-monitor/blob/master/Config/config.json) file parameters are used to customise its functionality.
 A description of the config.json file's parameters is [here](https://github.com/roscoe81/enviro-monitor/blob/master/Config/Config_README.md).